Moves like Jagger: Live performances

 "Moves like Jagger" was performed for the first time with Aguilera on June 21, 2011, during The Voice, a talent competition show on which both she and Levine were coaches.
 Maroon 5 performed this song without Aguilera on America's Got Talent on August 3, 2011, in the results show of the fourth week of the Hollywood performances and the morning talk show The Today Show on August 5.
 The band later performed this song on Hands All Over Tour and the 2011 Summer Tour.
 On September 8, 2011, the song was performed live at the NFL pre-show on Lambeau Field in Green Bay, Wisconsin, before the start of the 2011 NFL season.

 The song was also played during the band's appearances on The Ellen DeGeneres Show (September 21) and Saturday Night Live (November 5).
 On October 1, the band played the song at the Rock in Rio concert in Rio de Janeiro.
 In November 2011, Maroon 5 performed "Moves like Jagger" for the 2011 American Music Awards with Aguilera (the latter two along with a live performance of Gym Class Heroes's "Stereo Hearts" featuring Levine) and the 2011 Victoria's Secret Fashion Show.
 On November 13, 2011, Maroon 5 performed the song live at the Carnival Cruise Line, after the arrival of cruise ship Carnival Magic in Galveston, Texas.
-In June 2012, the band played with "Moves like Jagger" at the Ed Sullivan Theater in New York, as part of the Live on Letterman concert series.
+In June 2012, the band played "Moves like Jagger" at the Ed Sullivan Theater in New York, as part of the Live on Letterman concert series.

 On February 3, 2019, Maroon 5 performed the song as the closing number of the Super Bowl LIII halftime show in Atlanta, Georgia.
-On June 8, 2019, they also performed for the music festival concert, Capital's Summertime Ball at Wembley Stadium, London.
 In September 2023, the band performed "Moves like Jagger" for the first edition of The Town Festival in Brazil.
+In July 2026, Maroon 5 played the song and serving as headliner for the 2026 BST Hyde Park concert at Hyde Park, London.